-4.1 The test method consists of measuring the emission rate of 185.7 keV gamma-rays from an item in a controlled geometry and correlating that emission rate with the enrichment of the uranium contained in the item.
+4.1 The test method consists of measuring the emission rate of 185.7 keV gamma rays from an item and correlating that emission rate with the enrichment of the uranium contained in the item.

 4.2 Calibration is achieved using reference materials of known enrichment.
 Corrections are made for attenuating materials present between the uranium-bearing material and the detector and for chemical compounds different from the calibration reference materials used for calibration.